pangeo-data/education-material/pedagogy/pod/README.md

 [![Binder](http://binder.pangeo.io/badge.svg)](http://binder.pangeo.io/v2/gh/pangeo-data/pangeo-example-notebooks/master)
 ```

+At the very end of both of these URLs we *could* append `?urlpath=lab`.
+This is a key-value pair that translates
+as "When all is said and done setting up this binder instance: Append `lab` to the binder URL."
+This has the effect
+of establishing the working environment inside [**JupyterLab**](https://jupyterlab.readthedocs.io) which is the
+very cool next-generation Jupyter notebook environment.
+This is an example of where the sidewalk ends: Going into
+additional key-value pair features of this binder interface is out of scope.

 Now that we have installed the badge line in `README.md` we are half way done.
 The other thing that we need
 is a text file in this same repository that describes the computing environment in terms of software packages.

 left off here.